volcbs/rEFInd-minimal-black/README.md

 Entries that are autodetected should also show the proper icons.

-### Background sizes

-If you find the background looks blurry it may be due to the included wallpaper being an incorrect resolution for your monitor.
-You can download the [original high quality wallpaper][wallpaper], resize it as appropriate, and replace the `background.png`.

-You can of course also choose your own background!

 ### Attribution

 The OS icons are from [Lightness for burg][icons] by [SWOriginal][icon-author].